 Here you can get the latest Ruby distributions in your favorite flavor.
 The current stable version is 2.3.0.
 Please be sure to read Ruby’s License.

 Installing from the source code is a great solution for when you are comfortable enough with your platform and perhaps need specific settings for your environment.
 It’s also a good solution in the event that there are no other premade packages for your platform.

 See the Installation page for details on building Ruby from source.
-If you have an issue compiling Ruby, consider using one of the third party tools in the next section.
+If you have an issue compiling Ruby, consider using one of the third party tools mentioned above.
 They may help you.

 For information about the Ruby Subversion and Git repositories, see our Ruby Core page.